 What’s the difference between a toner and a tonic?

 Toners and tonics are both lightweight, liquid products and are recommended for use after cleansing and before applying serums and creams.
 In the past, toners were designed to balance the skin's pH and address excess oil on skin’s surface, says Dr. Zeichner.
 Tonics, he explains, “may have toning benefits but they are primarily used to perform a specific job, such as brightening, soothing or strengthening.”
 For example, the Kiehl’s Rare Earth Pore Refining Tonic is made with Amazonian white clay to help absorb excess oil, and allantoin, which can help absorb excess oil and soothe the skin.
 “The line between tonics and toners has been blurred,” says Dr. Zeichner.
 “The latest toners have hydrating and anti-aging benefits and are no longer made to just remove oil.”

 So, should I use a toner or a tonic?

 “While traditional toners may have been a favorite for people with oily skin, now it does not matter,” explains Dr. Zeichner.
 “Most toners are now alcohol-free and non-drying, so they can be used across all skin types.”
 For instance, the Lancôme Tonique Confort Re-hydrating Comforting Toner With Acacia Honey is a silky, soothing and moisturizing toner that gently purifies and rehydrates dry and sensitive skin.
-Ultimately, the best way to determine whether you should use a toner or a tonic is by reading the label to see what ingredients it is made with and whether the product is designed to do what you are looking for your skin.
-“No toner or tonic is created equally, so it’s important to note that what may be right for someone else might be completely wrong for your skin,” adds Dr. Zeichner.
+Ultimately, the best way to determine whether you should use a toner or a tonic is by choosing a formula with ingredients that can help address your skin concerns.